Christina5P/Mindful-Rise/README.md

 ### Agile methods - User stories

-In the project set up, I made a repository with name Mindful Growth and a projekt for that.
+In the project set up, I made a repository with name Mindful Growth and a project for that.
 I had a lot of issues with the project in Gitpod, so I decided to start all over again from scratch with a new repository and renamed the blog to Mindful Rise.
-I link the project I had made to my new repository.
+I linked the project I had made to my new repository.
 After a while I realized the link didn´t seem to work and I couldn´t connect to my userstories from Mindful Rise, so I made a new project, called Mindful Rise and created new Milestones and userstories/tasks.
 My decision to create new project was to structure and clean up the agile jobstructure.

 In the backlog I worked with different stories/task and moved them in steps until they where done.
 I created user stories with acceptance critera to get MVP.